Graph-Enhanced Policy Optimization in LLM Agent Training: Experiment Details

 \subsubsection{ALFWorld}

-The task in ALFWorld\cite{Shridhar2020-fd} is to parse a high-level natural language goal (e.g., "wash a mug and place it in the coffee maker") into a sequence of low-level actions within a simulated 3D household environment.
+The task in ALFWorld is to parse a high-level natural language goal into a sequence of low-level actions within a simulated household environment.
 The primary challenges are the long-horizon planning required to decompose the goal and the extreme reward sparsity, as meaningful feedback is provided almost exclusively upon successful completion of the entire multi-step task.